 Stockbrokers and investment professionals, and their firmswho sold the Noble Funds were typically awarded significant upfront commissions and “due diligence expenses.”

-FINRA has also reminded its members that “In order to ensure that it has fulfilled its suitability responsibilities, a BD should, at a minimum, conduct a reasonable investigation concerning:
+FINRA has also reminded its members that “In order to ensure that it has fulfilled its suitability responsibilities, a Broker-Dealer should, at a minimum, conduct a reasonable investigation concerning:

 • the issuer and its management;